Generation Love

-"Generation Love" is a song recorded by American singer and actress Jennette McCurdy from her self-titled debut album.
+"Generation Love" is a song recorded by American former singer Jennette McCurdy from her self-titled debut album.
 Written by Ross Copperman, Tom Douglas and Heather Morgan and produced by Jay DeMarcus of Rascal Flatts, "Generation Love" was released digitally as a single on March 11, 2011, and was later serviced to country radio on April 25, 2011.
 The song was included on the iCarly soundtrack album, iCarly: iSoundtrack II.

 "Generation Love" has been praised by music critics and became McCurdy's best performing single on the Billboard Hot Country Songs chart.

 Composition

 "Generation Love" is a modern country song, featuring pedal steel guitar and melodic banjo, while also having pop influences.
 The song's female narrator laments on the modern generation, which is seen as selfish and caught up in mainly the technological world, but also have problems such as being children of divorce and victims of dysfunction.
 It is contrasted with the early generations of the Great Depression, war veterans and the post-World War II generation that performed feats such as landing on the Moon.

 Cristen Maher of Taste of Country describes the song as, "slower in tempo and truly showcases McCurdy's vocals."
 Additionally, Maher adds, "As the melody of the song builds towards the chorus, a banjo joins the mix of twangy guitars and beating drums, giving the song a true country feel."